 Systems Engineering is based in North Carolina and offers a variety of real estate software products.
 The company’s “NAVICA Showing Manager” lets agents schedule appointments, has calendar features, feedback prompts and other tools.
 It can also assist in building data-based reports, among other things.

-The company markets its showing manager to both offices and to MLSs.
+The company markets its showing manager to both individual offices and to MLSs.

 More: Visit System’s Engineering website here.

-Arguably the most buzzy of the up-and-coming platforms, SentriKey is the handiwork of SentriLock, a company that provides lockbox services and is a subsidiary of the National Association of Realtors (NAR).
-The platform’s NAR affiliation could give it an advantage in terms of resources and reach.
+Arguably the most buzzy platform after the Zillow-ShowingTime news, SentriKey is the handiwork of SentriLock, a company that provides lockbox services and is a subsidiary of the National Association of Realtors (NAR).
+The platform’s NAR affiliation arguably gives it an advantage in terms of resources and reach.

-Speaking with Inman, Chuck Shroder, chief technology officer at SentriLock, said the goal also is to leverage the firm’s existing technology.
-Among other things, the platform will include access to a virtual assistant dubbed “SAM.”
+Speaking with Inman, Chuck Shroder, chief technology officer at SentriLock, told Inman last year that the goal was to leverage the firm’s existing technology.
+Today, the company touts SentriKey on its website as “a complete showing management solution.”

 More: Visit SentriLock’s website here.